Load-balanced switch

-A load-balanced switch is a switch architecture which guarantees 100% throughput with no central arbitration at all, at the cost of sending each packet across the crossbar twice.
+A load-balanced switch is a switch architecture that guarantees 100% throughput with no central arbitration at all, at the cost of sending each packet across the crossbar twice.
 Load-balanced switches are a subject of research for large routers scaled past the point of practical central arbitration.

 Introduction

 Internet routers are typically built using line cards connected with a switch.
 Routers supporting moderate total bandwidth may use a bus as their switch, but high bandwidth routers typically use some sort of crossbar interconnection.
 In a crossbar, each output connects to one input, so that information can flow through every output simultaneously.
 Crossbars used for packet switching are typically reconfigured tens of millions of times per second.
-The schedule of these configurations is determined by a central arbiter, for example a Wavefront arbiter, in response to requests by the line cards to send information to one another.
+The schedule of these configurations is determined by a central arbiter, for example, a Wavefront arbiter, in response to requests by the line cards to send information to one another.

 Perfect arbitration would result in throughput limited only by the maximum throughput of each crossbar input or output.
-For example, if all traffic coming into line cards A and B is destined for line card C, then the maximum traffic that cards A and B can process together is limited by C. Perfect arbitration has been shown to require massive amounts of computation, that scales up much faster than the number of ports on the crossbar.
+For example, if all traffic coming into line cards A and B is destined for line card C, then the maximum traffic that cards A and B can process together is limited by C. Perfect arbitration has been shown to require massive amounts of computation, which scales up much faster than the number of ports on the crossbar.
 Practical systems use imperfect arbitration heuristics (such as iSLIP) that can be computed in reasonable amounts of time.

-A load-balanced switch is not related to a load balancing switch, which refers to a kind of router used as a front end to a farm of web servers to spread requests to a single website across many servers.
+A load-balanced switch is not related to a load-balancing switch, which refers to a kind of router used as a front end to a farm of web servers to spread requests to a single website across many servers.